 - Review Your Long Term Savings

 Does your employer offer a 401(k) with a matching program?
-Many employers in Hawaii do, yet many people don’t taking full advantage of it.
-Go over your account and see if you’re currently maxing out your company match, or can up your contribution by 1% to contribute more in the New Year.
+Many employers in Hawaii do, yet many people don’t take full advantage of it.
+Go over your account and see if you’re currently maxing out your company match or if you can increase your contribution by 1% to contribute more in the New Year.
 If you want to do more to save for the long-term, consider a goal like retirement planning.
 Make a commitment to save a certain percentage each month towards a long-term financial goal.

 - Automate Your Savings

 Personal finance guru Dave Ramsey suggests automating savings as one of his biggest money saving tips.
 Set up an automatic transfer each month from your checking account to your savings account.
 This way, you’re not tempted to use money that’s meant for savings.

 Install LED light bulbs, low-flow shower heads and faucet aerators to reduce your utility usage.
 During the hot summer months, consider taking advantage of the outdoors to cool off instead of running your AC – such as visiting your public library, community pool or beach.
 These money saving tips will help the environment, too!

 - Take Charge of your Credit

 Check in on your credit card balances.
 Have you been paying all your balances on time?
 Consider setting up Bill Pay or automatic payments to avoid costly fees and interest charges.
 Keeping an eye on your credit score is important to build credit so you can borrow money wisely when you need it.
 Consider using a free credit score tool, such as www.freecreditscore.com.